Acetazolamide sustained-release capsulesPronunciation

 - Acetazolamide sustained-release capsules should be used with extreme caution in CHILDREN younger than 12 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using acetazolamide sustained-release capsules while you are pregnant.
-Acetazolamide sustained-release capsules is found in breast milk.
+Acetazolamide sustained-release capsules are found in breast milk.
 Do not breast-feed while taking acetazolamide sustained-release capsules.

 Possible side effects of acetazolamide sustained-release capsules: